jaredgendron/jaredgendron.github.io/_projects/ATMIC.md

 In this project, I demonstrated Very Large Scale Integration (VLSI) techniques by designing the Finite State Machine (FSM) of an Automated Teller Machine (ATM) and then laying out an integrated chip using software tools such as Cadence Innovus.
 This project had three key phases, each contributing to my understanding of digital design and practical applications of FSMs.

+*The screen capture of my integrated chip below was created using [GDS3D](https://github.com/trilomix/GDS3D), an application used for rendering IC chip layouts in 3D, developed by the Integrated Circuit Design Group and the University of Twente*

 ![Integrated Chip](/assets/images/ATMIC/IC.png)

 In the first phase of the project, I focused on designing and implementing the ATM using a simple and intuitive Finite State Machine (FSM) in SystemVerilog.
 I had to think creatively to make the FSM work smoothly.
 My ATM supported various actions like checking account balance, withdrawing money, depositing money, and more.